edcorporan/edcorporan/README.md

-- 👋 Hi, I’m @edcorporan
+- 👋 Hi, I’m Edward Corporan
-- 👀 I’m interested in working on projects that help me to be a good developer.
-Work on technologies like php, node.js, mysql, etc ...
+- 👀 I’m interested in working on web projects.
-- 🌱 I’m currently learning php, js, mysql, laravel...
+- 🌱 I’m currently learning php, js, mysql, git, jquery.
-- 💞️ I’m looking to collaborate on Web Software...
+- 💞️ I’m looking to collaborate on Web Software.
-- 📫 How to reach me IG: @edwardjeys...
+- 📫 How to reach me: edcorporan3@gmail.com.

 <!---
 edcorporan/edcorporan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.